andrewatts85/shopify-notes/README.md

-# shopify-notes
+# Shopify Notes
-Useful tips, valuable information.
+Useful tips and valuable information for reference.